Once you have used a vintage Singer Model 221 or 222 Featherweight

 extension (about 2" shorter than on the black machines), and they have a more petite carry case.
 But just like their black counterparts they were built

-It's equipped with the graduated increment needleplate.
-There
+serviced and ready to get back to work!
+It's equipped with the graduated increment needleplate,

-Featherweight's original green and white carry case is in good condition
+Featherweight's original green and white carry case is clean and

 Singer Featherweight Model 222 "FreeArm" Sewing Machines